 Therefore, taking the painting to a qualified art conservator or restorer is always the wisest course of action.

 These were our best tried and tested advice on how to clean an oil painting at home.
 Thanks for sticking till the end 🙂

 I hope you found the perfect method for cleaning your oil paintings.

 You might have seen that we’ve mentioned some common cleaning techniques that are absolutely shunned.

 Have you tried any of the mentioned techniques?
 How did it turn out?

-Let us know down below.
+Let me know down below.